FOR CLASSROOM TEACHERS

 Same answer.
 Two very different stories.

-Math CoTeacher
+What Math CoTeacher uncovers

 Student: I split it into 6×40 and 6×7 and added them.
 I got 282.